Try It

 Note: The coverage your employer offers must meet affordability standards for the employee, but not for the family.
 It may be very expensive for family members to join an employer-sponsored health plan.
 Before 2023, the spouse or children of an employee would not qualify for subsidies on HealthCare.gov if the employer offered coverage that was affordable for the employee's policy alone, even if the cost to add the rest of the family wasn't affordable.
 This was called the "family glitch."
 This changed starting in 2023.
 Learn more about affordability rules for family members and how it affects eligibility for tax credits on HealthCare.gov.

-Yes, if you are under 26 and cannot get health coverage through your own employer.
+Yes, if you are under 26, you can be covered under your parent's insurance plan.
 Employers who offer coverage to their employees must also offer it to their children under the age of 26.

 Employers do not have to offer coverage to the spouses of employees, but many do.